wasny0ps/Damn-Vulnerable-DeFi/Challenges/Truster/README.md

 # Subverting

 The `flashLoan()` function allows one to take a flash loan and then ensures that the loan has been paid back.
-This function execute `target.functionCall(data)` command which gives us ability of calling a low-level function.
-In other words, we can call ERC20 standart token's functions.
+This function executes the `target.functionCall(data)` command which gives us the ability to call a low-level function.
+In other words, we can call the ERC20 standard token's functions.
 Like `approve()`...

-In this case, we can call `approve()` function to approve all balance.
-After then, we clearly call flashLoan function to transfer all token from the pool contract with passing first paramater as 0.
-Here is our attack contract looks like:
+In this case, we can call the `approve()` function to approve all balances.
+After that, we clearly call the `flashLoan()` function to transfer all tokens from the pool contract by passing the first parameter as 0.
+Here is what our attack contract looks like:

 ```solidity